British Airways to use 3D printers to create aircraft cabin parts

 “3D printing is yet another advancement that will keep us at the forefront of airline innovation,” he added.

-3D printing has been viewed as an essential step towards the sustainable future of aviation, as the printers can produce parts that, while as strong and durable as traditional components, weigh up to 55%.
+3D printing has been viewed as an essential step towards the sustainable future of aviation, as the printers can produce parts that, while being as strong and durable as traditional components, weigh up to 55% less.

 In addition, the research predicts that jet lag could become be a thing of the past, with 3D printers producing personalised health supplements for passengers.